 As a facelifted model of Nissan’s popular four-door sedan known for its roomy interiors, the Sylphy 1.6 Lite offers abundant space along with updated looks and styling.

 It’s a modest performer despite its engine capacity.
-But this model is more than up to the job when it comes to conveying you and your passengers (and stuff) around in comfort, and it does so at a pleasing mileage of 16.1 kilometres per litre of fuel.
+But this model is more than up to the job when it comes to conveying you and your passengers (and stuff) around in comfort, and it does so at a pleasing mileage of 6.2 kilometres per litre of fuel.

-WIth an open-market value of S$16,753, you can expect a PARF rebate of S$8,376 after 10 years.
+With an open-market value of S$16,753, you can expect a PARF rebate of S$8,376 after 10 years.
 This works out to an annual depreciation rate of S$8,442.35.

 Opel Corsa 1.2A Turbo (Elegance) - S$99,500

-And for the last entry in our list, we have another turbocharged model for the speedsters out there.
+This is a turbocharged model for the speedsters out there.

 This model has a 1,200 cc engine with a maximum power of 128 bhp.
 It is capable of going from 0 to 100 km/h in a speedy 8.7 seconds, and has a top speed of 208 km/h (you know, if you’re into that sort of thing).